Also See Should Christians Celebrate the Jewish Feasts?

 The Eighth Festival

+Although they are referred to in several places in the Bible, only Leviticus 23 lists all seven feasts in chronological order.
 Note: The feasts are celebrated on the same day of the Jewish calendar every year, but since the Jewish year is not the same length as a solar year on the Gregorian calendar used by most of the western world, the date shifts on the Gregorian calendar.
 Details

 "The first three feasts Passover, Unleavened Bread, and First Fruits occur in rapid succession in the spring of the year over a period of eight days.
 They came to be referred to collectively as "Passover."

 The fourth feast, Harvest, occurs fifty days later, at the beginning of the summer.
 By New Testament times this feast had come to be known by its Greek name, Pentecost, a word meaning fifty.